 Tips for Students:

 Allow yourself time to feel nervous.
-It is normal to have some fear or worry about the unknown or worry you may get sick.
+It is normal to have some fear or worry about the unknown.
 The unknown can feel scary and our brain is wired to protect us from potential dangers.
 This protection factor can impact our thoughts, our moods, and our behaviours.
 Being prepared to face potential challenges and setbacks is the first step to rise to the challenge.
 Change is scary, but it is also an opportunity to challenge yourself and grow.

 The following tips will help you to get ahead by building skills and new learning to manage those fears and worries.